 Once an application is submitted, City administration will determine if the project is appropriate to be considered minor or major.
 See the historic review process flowchart for more information on the process from there.

 This application is for smaller-scale projects affecting historic properties (properties listed on the State or National Register, or are located in a Historic District) that require a permit.
-Examples include signs, small additions, interior renovations, modifications or demolition of accessory structures, and some zoning actions.
+Examples include signs, small additions, minor interior renovations, modifications or demolition of accessory structures, and some zoning actions.
 This form must be submitted and you must receive a Letter of Approval regarding the project before a permit can be issued.
 These projects are assessed by City Administration and typically take a few business days before a determination is made.

 This application is for larger-scale projects affecting historic properties (properties listed on the State or National Register, or are in a Historic District) that require a permit.
 Examples include permits for new buildings, large additions, major interior renovations, demolitions, exterior alterations, and some zoning actions.
 This form must be submitted and you must receive a Letter of Approval regarding the project before a permit can be issued.
 These projects must be reviewed by the Manhattan Historic Resources Board and can take from 2-6 weeks to make a determination depending on the completeness of the application, the project's historic compatibility, and the Historic Resources Board schedule.